NREL/HPC/bash/index.md

 | ``test_var=(`ls -1`)`` or `test_var=($(ls -1))` 	| Evaluate `ls -1` and capture the output as an array.                                                 	|
 |                                                 	|                                                                                                      	|

-Anything placed within a pair of single brackets will be executed as its own sequence of commands in a subshell as a child process.
-A typical usage is to group several chained commands together

 #### `[ ]` (Single Brackets)
 #### `{ }` (Single Braces)